RushuiGuan/codegen/README.md

 	- WebApi C# Proxy Generation

 ### Concept and Design
-Albatross.CodeGen.ICodeGenerator interface is reponsible for the code generation logic.
-Implement this interface to create new generators.
+**Albatross.CodeGen.ICodeGenerator** interface is reponsible for the code generation logic.
+Implement this interface to create new generators.  **All code generator MUST be THREADSAFE Singleton objects!!!**
-- Name; Each generator has a unique name that will be used as identitication.
+- **Name**; Each generator has a unique name that will be used as identitication.
-- Target; Target indicates what kind of text is being generated.
+- **Target**; Target indicates what kind of text is being generated.
 Some examples could be C#, sql, javascript etc.
-- SourceType; SourceType indicates the Class Type of the input source when the generator is invoked.
+- **SourceType**; SourceType indicates the Class Type of the input source when the generator is invoked.
 Currently we have:
 	* Albatross.CodeGen.Database.Table; A sql database table
 	* Albatross.CodeGen.Database.StoredProcedure; A sql stored procedure
 	* Albatross.CodeGen.CSharp.ObjectType; A C# class type
-- Category and Description; They are both informational properties.
+- **Category** and **Description**; They are both informational properties.
-- Build(text, source, options, factory); Call the  method to invoke the generator.
+- **Build(text, source, options, factory)**; Call the  method to invoke the generator.
 	* text is a string builder instance.
 	* source is the source of data that the generator is running against.
 	* Option is the secondary parameter allows the adjustment of code generation behavior but it is often not used.
 	* Factory is a instance of the ICodeGeneratorFactory.
 It will allow the generator to retrieve other generators.

+**CodeGeneratorAttribute**; Any ICodeGenerator implementation with this attribute will be registered automatically when IConfigurableCodeGenFactory.Register(Assembly) is called.

-Composite; A composite generator contains multiple generators of the same target.
+**Composite**; A composite generator contains multiple generators of the same target.
 When invoked, its components will be invoked sequentially.
 The same source and option will be passed into each of its components.
+A composite can be created using the concrete CompositeCodeGenerator class.
+The instance of the CompositeCodeGenerator class will need to be registered manually by calling IConfigurableCodeGenFactory.Register(IEnumerable<ICodeGenerator>).
+Sometimes it might be better to create composites by deriving directly from the CompositeCodeGenerator class and mark it using the CodeGeneratorAttribute.